pyr0x90/Covid19Analysis/README.md

 1) Clone repository of local drive
 2) Ensure tidyverse, ggplot2, and lubridate packages are installed
+3) Open the .Rmd file
-3) Knit document to either HTML or PDF
+4) Knit document to either HTML or PDF

 ## Purpose